Understanding Hurricane Property Damage Claims

 Most insurance companies separate your payments based on the loss sustained.
 So you will likely receive 3 separate checks for damage to your home, damage to your possessions and any relocation expenses.
 Never sign anything that releases the insurance company from liability for all claims without reviewing with an attorney.
 Also, do not cash any checks that say “Full and Final Settlement” without understanding which portion(s) of your claim you are settling.

-What Are My Options if My Insurance Company Undervalues, Delays or Denies My Hurricane Irma Claim?
+What Are My Options if My Insurance Company Undervalues, Delays or Denies My Hurricane Michael Claim?

 Wind Damage vs. Flood Damage

-Hurricane Irma’s destructive power lies in both her potential for wind and water damage.
+Hurricane Michael’s destructive power lies in both his potential for wind and water damage.
 In the mind of laypeople, these two are indistinguishable.
 But in the mind of insurance adjusters, house damage from wind is very different than house damage from flooding.